cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

         - after you first read the following

-> ***Caution: Since those instructions were created the VM Wizard has changed format; so just
+> ***Caution 1: Since those instructions were created the VM Wizard has changed format; so just
 > about everything is still *there* but the order is a little scrambled.
 To help you navigate this
 > the next section consists of screencaps of the various tabs in the wizard taken yesterday.***

+> ***Caution 2: Many of the Wizard choices are filled in properly by default.
+If it looks reasonable to you
+> as-is just leave it that way; only change it if it contradicts what the instructions are asking you to modify.***

 ### Screencaps from the build